Mound Station, Illinois

-Mound Station (Timewell) is a village in Brown County, Illinois, United States.
+Mound Station (Timewell) is a village in Lee Township, Brown County, Illinois, United States.
 The population was 117 at the 2020 census.

 Geography

 According to the 2021 census gazetteer files, Mound Station has a total area of 0.52 sqmi, all land.

 Mound Station is located at the intersection of U.S. Route 24 and County Route 2.

 History

 Mound Station was established as a post office in 1860; the Village of Mound Station incorporated December 23, 1901.
 In 1903, the post office name changed to Timewell, to avoid confusion with the town of Mounds, Illinois.
 The Timewell name has supplanted the original name of Mound Station in local use, but the legal village name has never changed.
 Thus legal references in U.S. Census Bureau products as well as lists from the Illinois Secretary of State's Office continue to show Mound Station, while the local Post Office continues as Timewell.